FAI Women's Cup

 The Football Association of Ireland Women's Cup is the senior cup competition for women's association football in Ireland.
 It is commonly known as the Women's FAI Cup, the WFAI Cup, or prior to 2001, the Ladies FAI Cup or the LFAI Cup.
-Organised by the Women's Football Association of Ireland, like the Women's National League, the Cup is currently sponsored by Sports Direct and is known as the Sports Direct Women's FAI Cup.
-Previous sponsors include EVOKE.ie, Continental Tyres, Umbro and Brother International.
+Organised by the Women's Football Association of Ireland, like the Women's National League, the Cup is currently sponsored by Club Orange and is known as the Club Orange Women's FAI Cup.
+Previous sponsors include Sports Direct, EVOKE.ie, Continental Tyres, Umbro and Brother International.

 History

 Antecedents

 Two reports in the Kilkenny People suggest that Evergreen (Kilkenny) defeated Avengers (Dublin) in a 1973 final.
 Two 1974 articles in the Irish Independent and Sunday Independent report that Anne O'Brien won the Drumcondra Cup with All-Stars (Dublin) in 1972.
 A 1985 article in the Munster Express, marking Benfica's twenty year anniversary, claims the club first played in a national Cup as early as in 1968.